StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 ### REST API endpoints

+The StackState Agent talks to the kubelet and kube-state-metrics API.

 The StackState Agent and Cluster Agent connect to the Kubernetes API to retrieve cluster wide information and Kubernetes events.
 The following API endpoints used:

 | Resource type | REST API endpoint |